 We use the word “smart” a lot these days to denote next-generation technology where information is captured, transferred, and utilized seamlessly to make people’s life even more convenient.
 Cell phones, cars, and even refrigerators come with the “smart” branding.
 Nowadays, even cities are becoming smart.
 These smart cities are technological and architectural marvels, so it isn’t surprising that the public has noticed them.
-However, it also led many people to wonder what exactly a smart city.
+However, it also led many people to wonder what exactly a smart city is.

 The short answer is that it’s a city comprising cutting-edge, tech-driven structures connected through cellular networks to provide a sustainable and better living experience.
 For the long answer, read on.